Updated July 21, 2022

 From Kopački Rit you’re only 17km from Osijek, the largest city in the region of Slavonia.
 This cosmopolitan university city straddles the River Drava and features stately Baroque and Art Nouveau architecture along with a forbidding 18th-century fortress.

 Although it took a battering during the 1990s civil war, the damage was repaired and many of its original Baroque buildings were left intact.
-And while you’re in the region, it’s tempting to explore the Slavonian wine routes, where the red wines are as hearty as the cuisine.
+While you’re in the region, consider exploring the Slavonian wine routes, where the red wines are as hearty as the cuisine.